 Bungie is a game development studio that has helped in the creation of several major games, including Halo.
 Unlike the other examples on this list, this video is a long-form documentary released to celebrate Bungie’s 20th anniversary.
 They gathered clips of video throughout the company’s history and interviewed current employees about the evolution of this wildly successful video game developer.

 While this may not be the first thing you think of when you hear “recruitment video,” this sort of in-depth content is a recruiter’s dream.
 Learning about a company’s history from the people who built it with their own blood, sweat and tears provides insight into where it came from and where it’s going in a way no job description or career page ever could.

-The video pokes fun at many of the cliches we’ve come to expect from recruitment videos with a monotone voice over and over the top caricatures before getting to its real point — convincing people that Fiverr is the place to be.
+The video pokes fun at many of the cliches we’ve come to expect from recruitment videos with a monotone voice-over and over-the-top caricatures before getting to its real point — convincing people that Fiverr is the place to be.
 This strategic use of comedy stands out from the crowd and positions Fiverr as a legitimately fun place to work.

 Live video offers a sense of authenticity that pre-recorded videos just can’t match.
-There were a few hiccups at the very beginning of this video, but that’s ok — these are real employees answering real questions, not video producers.
-Taking the time to answer questions from real candidates is also a home run, as it let’s you connect with passive candidates before they apply.
+There were a few hiccups at the very beginning of this video, but that’s OK — these are real employees answering real questions, not video producers.
+Taking the time to answer questions from real candidates is also a home run, as it lets you connect with passive candidates before they apply.